 Applicants must meet the following criteria to be eligible for a scholarship:

-- Be enrolled in post-graduate program within the field of psychedelic sciences at an accredited university, -OR-
+- Either be enrolled in a postgraduate program within the field of psychedelic sciences at an accredited university, -OR-

 - Be enrolled in a psychedelic-assisted therapy training or certification program, -AND-

 - Not have overlapping scholarship funding.

 - November 1, 2023 – Fall application period opens

 - November 30, 2023 – Final day that applications are accepted